AushaTeam/SSH-Ramdisk-tool/README.md

 # SSH-Ramdisk-tool
+# iOS 15 NOT SUPPORTED!!!
+You'll bootloop if you edit rootfs

 An ssh ramdisk tool that lets you boot the restoreramdisk for your specified ios/ipados version (FOR CHECKM8 COMPATIBLE DEVICES ONLY!)